ayltai/BentoPi/README.md

 BentoPi is a multi-purpose, self-hosted dashboard designed for Raspberry Pi.
 It provides real-time information such as weather, news, and transport disruptions, making it ideal for home automation, information kiosks, or personal dashboards.

+The target is a 3.5" 480x320 touchscreen attached to a Raspberry Pi Zero 2 W, but it can run on any Raspberry Pi model with minor adjustments.

 ## Goals & Purpose

 - **Self-hosted**: All data is processed and displayed locally on your Raspberry Pi.